RCHG/blog_backup/_posts/2015-11-02-Version-Control-Notes.md

 {% endhighlight%}

-Now we begin to see the advantages of version control.
-Let's say now that we have created a new file.
+Now we begin to see the advantages of version control, we can see exactly the changes with just one command.
+Let's say now that we have created also new file.
 For instance I have created a file called: THANKS.txt with the text 'Thank you for create this nice software.'

 {% highlight bash %}
 > vim THANKS.txt